Get all the latest data for Warsaw

 So, is now a good time?

-The strongest signal is that Warsaw property prices have stabilized after years of rapid growth, with new-build asking prices showing roughly flat year-over-year movement in 2025.
+The strongest signal is that Warsaw property prices have clearly stabilized after years of surging, with new-build asking prices essentially flat year-over-year, meaning you are no longer buying into a market that is running away from you.

 Is it smart to buy now in Warsaw, or should I wait as of 2026?